-Things To Do Near our College Station, Texas HotelExpose yourself to a wide array of College Station, Texas things to do when you’re a guest at our extended-stay Bryan, TX area hotel.
+Things To Do Near our College Station, Texas HotelExpose yourself to a wide array of local things to do and nearby attractions when you’re a guest at Manor Inn College Station.
 Attractions are plentiful and plenty of them are within close proximity, such as the George Bush Presidential Library, Reed Arena, and Texas World Speedway.
 Learn more about these and other sights to see in our eclectic neighborhood by reading the list below, or view a map of attractions.

 Gorge Bush Presidential Library & Museum.Situated on 90 acres on the Texas A&M University campus, the George Bush Presidential Library & Museum is focused on the preserving the official records, personal papers, and memorabilia of President George Herbert Walker Bush.
 Exhibits include “The Longest Winter: Berlin and the Cold War” and “Barbara Bush: An Extraordinary Journey.”
 For more information, visit bushlibrary.tamu.edu.

 Reed Arena.For concerts and basketball games in the College Station/Bryan, Texas area, Reed Arena on the Texas A&M University campus is the place to go.
 Seating in this top-of-the-line facility ranges from 2,500 to 12,500.
 Reed Arena is also home to commencement ceremonies as well as trade shows.
 For more information, visit reed.tamu.edu.
 [Top]

 Texas World Speedway.Fulfill your need for speed at Texas World Speedway, which is known as “the world’s fastest speedway.”
 It received this motorsports moniker courtesy of Mario Andretti who set a world speed record in 1973 while participating in a qualifying race.
 In addition to world-class racing, Texas World Speedway is home to the Performance Driving School.
 For more information, visit www.texasworldspeedway.com.